OgarProject/Ogar/README.md

 ## What's new:
+* Added a lot of protocol optimizations, now server works with no lags at all even with 64 connected players
 * Added server version, now you can check if your MultiOgar code is fresh
 * Significant performance improvement and more smooth physics
 * Added protocol optimizations to reduce lags on cell multi split